AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type PerformanceEvents = (typeof PerformanceEvents)[keyof typeof PerformanceEvents];

+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@export" is not defined in this configuration
+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@enum" is not defined in this configuration
+// Warning: (ae-missing-release-tag) "PerformanceEventStatus" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PerformanceEventStatus" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const PerformanceEventStatus: {
     readonly NotStarted: 0;